Readers are advised that the following poem contains words and concepts that they may find to be objectionable.

 and its finely balanced internal processes.

-So there can’t be life or shit in the super-hot stars,
+So there can’t be life or shit on the super-hot stars,

-or in the other stars or in black holes.
+or on the other stars or in black holes.

 And those who search for extraterrestrial life

 find precious little on the planets and moons